oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/update3.md

 2. Create an updated auxiliary image.

    Recall that a goal of the [Initial]({{< relref "/samples/domains/model-in-image/initial.md" >}}) use case was to demonstrate using the WebLogic Image Tool to create an auxiliary image named `model-in-image:WLS-AI-v1` from files that were staged in `/tmp/mii-sample/model-images/model-in-image__WLS-AI-v1/`.
-The staged files included a web application in a WDT ZIP archive, and WDT model configuration for a WebLogic Administration Server called `admin-server` and a WebLogic cluster called `cluster-1`.
+The staged files included a web application in a WDT ZIP archive, and WDT model configuration for a WebLogic Server Administration Server called `admin-server` and a WebLogic cluster called `cluster-1`.
 The final image was called `model-in-image:WLS-AI-v1` and, in addition to having a copy of the staged files in its `/auxiliary/models` directory, also contained a WebLogic Deploy Tooling installation in its `/auxiliary/weblogic-deploy` directory.

    In this use case, you will follow similar steps to the [Initial]({{< relref "/samples/domains/model-in-image/initial.md" >}}) use case to create a new image with an updated application and model, plus deploy the updated model and application to the running [Update 1]({{< relref "/samples/domains/model-in-image/update1.md" >}}) use case domain.